 15. One World Observatory & One World Trade Center

 We spent most of the day visiting the One World Observatory (or Freedom Tower), the 911 Memorial and Museum, and The Oculus – which is extraordinary in its design, symbolism, and remembrance.

 So many emotions went through our minds when we visited the site of the September 11 terrorist attacks in NYC.

 They have done such a remarkable job here honoring those who perished and the heroes who responded.
 New Yorkers are seriously strong and amazing people! ⠀⠀⠀⠀⠀⠀⠀⠀⠀

-The top of the new One World Observatory is the highest view point in New York City and offers spectacular 360 degree views all over Manhattan and beyond.
+The top of the new One World Observatory is the highest viewpoint in the western hemisphere and offers spectacular 360-degree views all over Manhattan and beyond.

 I won’t spoil the surprise for you, but be prepared to be wowed when you first enter the viewing floor and are shown a short movie.